mrismanaziz/Reforestation/README.md

-## What animal is always at a game of cricket?
-A bat.
+## What did one nut say as he chased another nut?
+I'm a cashew!